Kenyan lenders target small and medium businesses with digital loans

 “It will use customer transactions to generate reliable data to assess the creditworthiness of these enterprises,” President Uhuru Kenyatta told a formal launch ceremony for Stawi.

-KCB and NCBA already offer personal lending and savings on mobile phones together with Safaricom using its M-Pesa platform.
+KCB and NCBA already offer personal lending and savings on mobile phones together with Safaricom (SCOM.NR) using its M-Pesa platform.

 Small and medium businesses have long complained about a lack of access to credit, or of being charged high interest rates due to a perception by lenders that they are too risky.